google/ExoPlayer/troubleshooting.md

 #### How can I query whether the stream being played is a live stream? ####

-You can query ExoPlayer's [isCurrentWindowDynamic][] method.
-A dynamic window implies that the stream being played is a live stream.
+You can query ExoPlayer's [isCurrentWindowLive][] method.
+In addition, you can check [isCurrentWindowDynamic][] to find out whether the window is dynamic, i.e. still updating over time.

 #### How do I keep audio playing when my app is backgrounded? ####